Hoodini231/tictactoes/README.md

    - **Labels for clarity** Added sub-labels for color blind or those who struggle reading.
    - **Aria label support for screen readers for the visually impaired** Added aria-label support for those using screen readers.
    - **Full keyboard navigability for motor impaired** Added full page functionality and navigability via [TAB] and [ENTER].
 Highlighted them distinct colors for the visually impaired.
 ---
+## Accessibility
+Accessibility was central to the design of this solution to ensure inclusivity for users with visual impairments or colorblindness.
+High-contrast colors were chosen carefully, meeting WCAG 2.1 Level AA guidelines to improve readability, especially for users with low vision or color sensitivity.
+This allows all text and interactive elements to be easily distinguishable.

+ARIA labels were applied to all key components, providing screen reader users with descriptive cues to navigate the interface effectively.
+Keyboard navigability was prioritized across the application, enabling users to interact with every feature without needing a mouse.
+Focus indicators were made distinct, allowing users to follow their position on the page with ease.

+To accommodate colorblind users, redundant cues like icons and text labels were added alongside color indicators, ensuring important information isn’t solely conveyed by color.
+These combined accessibility features create a more inclusive and user-friendly experience for everyone.

+---
 ## User Guide
-1. **Access Splash page**
+1. **Access Splash page**<br>
    Login, Sign up or play as guest!
-2. **Multiplayer Access***
+2. **Multiplayer Access**<br>
-   - Playing with random
+   - Playing with random<br>
      Wait for another random opponent to join the queue!
-   - Hosting lobby
+   - Hosting lobby<br>
      Wait for a friend to join with the custom lobby code!
-   - Join lobby
+   - Join lobby<br>
      Enter a valid active lobby code to join the host!
-3. **Playing the game**
+3. **Playing the game**<br>
-   Alternate turns with the other player!
+   - Alternate turns with the other player!
 Player X always starts first but the player assignment is randomised!
-   Select an empty box to place your symbol in via using [TAB] to select the highlighted box in dark blue or the mouse.
-Press [ENTER] or click the mouse to finalize the submission.
+   - Select an empty box to place your symbol in via using <Strong>[TAB]</Strong> to select the highlighted box in dark blue or the <Strong>mouse</Strong>.
+Press <Strong>[ENTER]</Strong> or click the <Strong>mouse</Strong> to finalize the submission.
-   See game instructions below the board during the game for refreshers!
+   - See game instructions below the board during the game for refreshers!
 4. **Use either the browser back button or the native back button at the top left of the screen**